drugparadigm/SiaRNA/README.md

 conda activate siarna
 ```

+## Input Format
+The model expects both siRNA and mRNA sequences to be provided in FASTA (.fa) format.
+Each siRNA entry must contain a single sequence of exactly 21 nucleotides, while the corresponding mRNA can vary between 21 and 2000 nucleotides in length.
+These length constraints ensure that the input strictly aligns with the biological characteristics required by the SiaRNA model for accurate prediction.

 ## Running the Code

 You can perform inference on the model by running `infer.py`.
 We have included sample files, mRNA.fa and siRNA.fa, in the current directory for testing.